 And now, Gi-hun returns.
 The Front Man returns.
 Season 2 is coming.
 The man in the suit with the ddakji might be back.
 You’ll also be introduced to Young-hee’s boyfriend, Cheol-su.

 Join us once more for a whole new round.

-Squid Game writer and director Hwang Dong-hyuk confirmed today at a Los Angeles event honoring the show’s first season that while he is currently in the planning process for the second season of the series, it’s still too early to say when the season will be produced.
+Hwang had previously confirmed, at a Nov.
+9 Los Angeles event honoring the show’s first season, that he was in the planning process for the second season of the series.

-Along with this announcement, Hwang confirmed that Seong Gi-hun, the protagonist of the first season of Squid Game played by Lee Jung-jae, would make a return in season two of the series.
+Hwang also confirmed that Seong Gi-hun, the protagonist of the first season of Squid Game played by Lee Jung-jae, would make a return in season two of the series.
 “I will promise you this, Gi-hun will come back,” Hwang told the Associated Press while standing beside Lee.
 “He will do something for the world.”

 The Korean survival drama Squid Game premiered on Netflix back in September and quickly became the service’s most popular original series, holding the number one spot on Netflix’s top 10 most popular shows and movies for four consecutive weeks.
 In response to the show’s surge in popularity, Netflix made three movies directed by Hwang Dong-hyuk available to stream in the US last week.

 Update (June 13, 2022): Netflix has now confirmed that a second season of Squid Game will air; this post has been rewritten to reflect the new developments.